Episodic Survey of the History of the Constellations

 The remains of the Qusayr 'Amra lodge and bath house in present-day Jordan.
-The photograph shows the rear of the remaining building comprising the bath house.
+The photograph shows the rear of the remaining building comprising the bath house (audience hall, east bay, vault of bath house).
+The bath is built on the Roman model.
 The dome/cupola of the "hot room" of the hamman (bath house) is seen on the right.
-Outside light floods into the calidarium/caldarium through its 4 windows.
+Outside light floods into the calidarium/caldarium - in the bath wing - through its 4 windows.
 One of the more remarkable frescos in the Qusayr 'Amra is that of the little dome of the calidarium, which is a very early representation of the night sky in the round surface.
 The constellations painted on the domed ceiling of the calidarium comprises the earliest extant evidence of Islamic celestial mapping.
 Also, the representation of constellations is among the earliest examples of pictorial art in the Islamic period that have survived to the present-day.
 The artist was influenced by pre-Islamic visual tradition.

 The Qusayr 'Amra (also spelled Qasr Amra and Qusayr 'Amrah) bath house complex was built in a remote area in the eastern desert of present-day Jordan.
+(Properly, it is located in steppe, not desert.
+Some vegetation exists in the region.)
 The building is the remnant of a larger complex (provincial palace).
 It is situated about 80 kilometres east of Amman (Jordan).
 The bath house was built in Wadi Butm which was full of water in the spring.
+The water for the bath was drawn from a nearby well.
 The water was obtained by hydraulic means.
 (A beast-of-burden powered a hydraulic water raising system.)
 The building is constructed from red limestone and basalt.
 It formed part of a larger residential complex that was commonly used as a hunting lodge (desert lodge).
+The building was located in a hunting ground.
 (In the era of the Umayyad (661-750 CE) and 'Abbāsid (750-1258 CE) caliphates, hunting with cheetahs was a popular pastime for the political elite throughout the Middle East.)
 It is thought the original larger complex included residential quarters and a fortress.
 (A protective fort existed on a nearby hill and only the foundations now remain.
 The fort would have served to house troops on a temporary basis.)
 Today the bath house is the site's only remaining building for what could be termed an Arab palace complex - meant as a royal retreat, without any military function.
 (The remaining structure contains two main components: an audience hall and a bath house.)
 The whole complex was rather small so was not intended for lengthy residential use.
 (It was not a castle but frequently continues to be loosely described as a 'desert castle.')
 The building and its frescoes date to the Umayyad period.
 The Qusayr 'Amra complex was one of a number lodges believed to be used as a vacation residence for short (hunting) trips by the Umayyad rulers or for short stop-overs by judges or high functionaries on their journeys.
 The complex is believed to have been built between 711 CE and 715 CE by one of the Umayyad rulers.
 (The dating is enabled by a fresco depicting six rulers; "The Family of Kings" defeated by the Umayyads.)
 The attribution of the building to a certain person of the early 8th-century remains uncertain.
 It is usually held that it was built by the Umayyad Caliph al-Walid I (ruled 705-715 CE) who, at this period of time, was gaining increasing dominance over the region.
 However, this identification may be incorrect.
 The more likely candidates are either Walid II or Yazid III.
 (Walid II (ruled 743-744) was the uncle of Walid I.) The complex is one of the most important examples of early Islamic art and architecture.
 (In each of its rooms the walls and ceilings are covered in richly painted frescoes.)

 Educated mawálí (non-Arab clients who were responsible for the day-to-day running of Umayyad estates) of Greek origin abounded at the Umayyad court.
 They would have been able to recognize and understand a Greek zodiac if they saw one.
 The Umayyad rulers and high functionaries would have been able to recognise and perhaps understand a Greek zodiac, and other Greek art forms.